-By Aaron Lee.
-Last Updated 25th February 2021.
+By Joanne Jeffries.
+Last Updated 14th July 2021.
 Naturally, you may be interested in scaffolding accident claims if you have been involved in an accident that wasn’t your fault.
 Throughout the duration of this guide, you are going to find a wide variety of advice, links and resources to assist you throughout the scaffolding accident claims process.

 All employers have a legal responsibility to ensure they provide a safe and healthy working environment.
 Of course, some workplaces require greater care in this regard than others, and scaffolding sites definitely fall into this category.
 If you have been the victim of a scaffolding accident, we can help you to get the compensation you deserve at Accident Claims UK.
 You can call us on 0800 073 8801 for more information about the service we provide and what we can do for you as well as getting free advice.
 However, before you call us, make sure you continue reading to find out everything you need to know about scaffolding accident claims.

 Select a section

 - Scaffolding accident statistics

 - Steps to take if you have been involved in a scaffolding accident

 - Claiming for a scaffolding accident if you are a construction site employee

 - Claiming for a scaffolding accident if you are a member of the public

 - Time limits on scaffolding accident cases